 The safety procedures in place during the school day will be strictly adhered to, always.
-Afterschool programs will be included in each school's safety plan, and staff will be trained on safety protocols before starting the school year.
-The afterschool program will use a positive discipline model aligned with the district's research-based Multi-Tiered System of Supports (MTSS).
-Each school's MTSS model includes interventions such as counseling, social-emotional learning, and restorative practices.
-FUESD's multi-tiered systems of support will be integrated into the site's afterschool program.
+After-school programs will be included in each school's safety plan, and staff will be trained on safety protocols before starting the school year.
+The after-school program will use a positive discipline model aligned with the district's research-based Multi-Tiered System of Supports (MTSS).
+Each school's MTSS model includes interventions such as counseling, socio-emotional learning, and restorative practices.
+FUESD's multi-tiered support systems will be integrated into the site's after-school program.
 This alignment will ensure high levels of student social-emotional learning services that support a safe and nurturing environment.

 Comprehensive staff training will occur before the school year.
 The ELO Department will provide one professional development day before the school year starts and one department-wide PD day.
 ELO will also provide one site-level professional development held during program closure days or during the daytime.
 The sites will host monthly meetings, 1-2 hours per month, to discuss site-specific protocols and revisit safety procedures as needed.
-All professional development days and staff meetings will dedicate a portion of the schedule to discuss a safe and supportive environment, including safety protocols.
+All professional development days and staff meetings will to dedicate a portion of the schedule to discuss a safe and supportive environment, including safety protocols.
 MTSS practices are designed to produce effective systems which foster positive attitudes, caring relationships, and a healthy learning community.
 In a collaborative effort, staff will monitor and teach students program expectations, safety practices, and social-emotional practices.
-Site administrators will include pertinent afterschool staff on their school's PBIS team to reinforce continuity and alignment.
+Site administrators will include pertinent after-school staff on their school's PBIS team to reinforce continuity and alignment.
 To generate a culture where students model exceptional behavior, the staff will use the FUESD PBIS matrix.
 Staff will communicate the published matrix and behavioral expectations to students through large/small group assemblies or on an individualized basis.
 Our "Areas of Focus and Program Highlights tool" will also be used when program administrators walk through program sites to support technical assistance, coaching, and feedback.
-All staff will be trained in "Positive Relationship Building" and how to develop positive mentoring relationships with students.
+All staff will be trained in Positive Relationship Building and how to develop positive mentoring relationships with students.

-Additionally, all program sites will utilize MTSS practices:
+Additionally, all program sites will align with MTSS practices:

-- 1. Align program-wide expectations with the school day expectations - 2.
-Students/Staff will be trained and practice "Leader in Me" expectations - 3.
-Expectations will be reinforced by staff and retaught if needed - 4.
-When expectations are not met, interventions will be provided with documentation by the afterschool staff.
+- Align program-wide expectations with the school day expectations - Students/Staff will be trained and practice "Leader in Me" expectations - Expectations will be reinforced by staff and retaught if needed - When expectations are not met, interventions will be provided with documentation by the afterschool staff.

-The Counseling curriculums currently used are Character Strong and Kelso's Choice.
-Other lessons will be provided through a platform called Panorama.
-Counselors will also gather lessons from resources provided by the California Association of School Counselors (CASC).
-Lastly, in grades K-2 and intercession programs, counselors will use Skills Streaming.
-To support the social-emotional learning of students and in alignment with the core day, afterschool staff and counselors will have additional training to meet needs as they develop.
-They will implement Kelso's Choice, Second Step, Leader in Me curriculum, and the Character Strong program.
-Social Workers and counselors will provide ongoing professional development to afterschool staff.
-Social Workers will build counseling sessions into the before and after school programs.
+The Counseling curriculums currently used are Character Strong and Kelso's Choices.
+Other lessons are created by a digital platform called Panorama.
+Counselors also gather lessons from the California Association of School Counselors (CASC).
+Lastly, in grades K-2 and intersession programs, counselors use Skills Streaming.
+To support the social-emotional learning of students and in alignment with the core day, afterschool staff and counselors will be trained.
+They will implement Kelso's Choice, Second Step, Leader in Me Curriculum, and Character Strong.
+Our district Social Workers and counselors provide ongoing professional development to our afterschool staff.
+Social workers will build counseling sessions into the before and afterschool programs.
 This summer, the ELOP department recruited five school counselors to provide counseling services to every grade level daily during Super Summer Camp.